 Your support can have a direct and positive effect on your child’s mental health.
 In fact, there’s a strong link between the quality of relationships between parents and teenagers and positive outcomes for teenage mental health.

 Preparing pre-teens and teenagers for a mental health assessment

 How you prepare your child for a teenage mental health assessment will depend on your child’s development.
 But being honest and talking with your child about the concerns you have for their wellbeing can help your child get the most from mental health consultations and treatment.

 You know your child best, so you can judge what and how much to explain.
 Your mental health professional can also give you advice.

 Children 9-11 years

-- reassure your child that there’s nothing wrong with visiting a mental health professional – it’s like visiting a GP
+- Reassure your child that there’s nothing wrong with visiting a mental health professional – it’s like visiting a GP.

 Children 12 years and older

-At 12-15 years, your child understands consequences better, thinks about right and wrong, starts to develop her own identity and thinks about what she wants from life.
-She thinks about other people’s points of view, but she’s still strongly influenced by peers.
+From the age of 12 years, children think more deeply about things.
+They understand consequences better and think about right and wrong.
+They’re developing their own identity and thinking about what they want from life.
+They think about other people’s points of view, but they’re still strongly influenced by peers.

-- talk about confidentiality and privacy
+- Talk about confidentiality and privacy.